Maziarkiani/SemEval2026-Task9-Subtask1-Polarization/README.md

 ---

 ## Limitations and Ethical Considerations

-Polarization detection is subjective and can be misused (e.g., profiling, censorship, or targeting individuals/groups).
-Use outputs with caution.

-- **Bias & overfitting:** Models may inherit dataset biases and sometimes over-predict the polarized class, mislabeling neutral/colloquial/dialectal speech.
-- **Translation artifacts:** NLLB-200 augmentation was inconsistent and sometimes harmful, especially for morphologically rich languages, and may dilute local cultural context.
 - **Privacy & ToS:** We release code and **numerical predictions only** (and identifiers where applicable).
 We do **not** distribute raw tweet text or personal data.

-For real deployments, prefer **human oversight**, transparency about limitations, and avoid using model outputs as the sole basis for moderation/enforcement decisions (especially under distribution shift).

 ---